nschaetti/TorchLanguage/README.md

 This repository consists of:

 * torchlanguage.datasets : Pre-built datasets for common NLP tasks
-* torchlanguage.model : Generic pretrained models for common NLP tasks
+* torchlanguage.models : Generic pretrained models for common NLP tasks
 * torchlanguage.transforms : Common transformation for text
 * torchlanguage.utils : Tools, functions and measures for NLP